Campello-Lab/Clustering-benchmarking-for-scRNAseq/README.md

 results/benchmark_analysis/processed_normalized_data
 ```

 This folder contains processed and normalized h5ad files.
 Each file has been processed to include 1,000 highly variable genes.
-The datasets include:
-- Enhanced silver-standard datasets
-- Gold-standard datasets

 This is the **entry point** for clustering benchmarking.
 Now, to start the workflow, run: